Cold Lake, Alberta

-Cold Lake is a city in northeastern Alberta, Canada and is named after the lake nearby.
+Cold Lake is a city in east-northern Alberta, Canada and is named after the lake nearby.
 Canadian Forces Base Cold Lake (CFB Cold Lake) is situated within the city's outer limits.

 History

 Cold Lake was first recorded on a 1790 map, by the name of Coldwater Lake.
-Originally three communities, Cold Lake was formed by merging the Town of Grand Centre, the Town of Cold Lake, and Medley (Canadian Forces Base 4 Wing) on October 1, 1996.
+Originally three communities, Cold Lake was formed by merging the Town of Grand Centre, the Town of Cold Lake, and Medley (CFB Cold Lake) on October 1, 1996.
 Grand Centre was renamed Cold Lake South, and the original Cold Lake is known as Cold Lake North.
 Because of its origins, the area is also known as the Tri-Town.

+Fossil record

+Cold Lake preserves an extensive fossil and subfossil record from the Pleistocene after the Last Glacial Maximum to the Late Holocene.
+By the Middle Holocene, the mammalian biota in the region was essentially modern.

 Geography

 The city is situated in Alberta's "Lakeland" district, 300 km northeast of Edmonton, near the Alberta-Saskatchewan provincial border.
 The area surrounding the city is sparsely populated, and consists mostly of farmland.

 Climate

 Cold Lake's climate is humid continental (Köppen climate classification Dfb).
 Summers are generally warm with cool nights, and winters are very cold with moderate snowfall.